 Birth, adoption or court-awarded custody of a child.

-Additions of the following persons must be requested in writing by the tenant and require written permission from CCHA before the persons may move into the apartment:
+Additions of the following persons must be requested in writing by the tenant and require written permission from HACC before the persons may move into the apartment:

 Adult family member (including a new spouse).